epurpur/epurpur.github.io/_posts/2018-12-10-How-to-Apply-a-Graduated-Color-Symbology-with-Python-in-QGIS3.md

 I finish with a print statement telling me this function ran and then execute the function outside the function block.

-So thats really all there is to it.
-I went through some head scratching moments trying to follow documentation and various StackOverflow threads and eventually put the pieces together.
-I wrote this because I really couldn't find a great example resource to use so hopefully this serves as that for you.
+And there you have it.
+That is really all there is to it.
+As I previously stated, though this is pretty simple functionality I wrote this because I really couldn't find a great example resource to use so hopefully this serves as that for you.